liangosc/adventofcode2020/README.md

 ----- update 1/8/2021 -----
 - added explanation for day 5 and 6 solutions.

 ----- update 1/11/2021 -----
 - added explanation for day 7-10 solutions.

+----- update 1/12/2021 -----
+- added explanation for day 11 and 12 solutions. (may need to polish day 11 in the future)